CodeBricks-Lab/codebricks/index.md

     title: Programs by Experts
     services:
       - title: MineCraft Education
-        text: Learn basic coding concepts playing MineCraft.
-Get started in blocks or text-based coding with Python
+        text: Learn basic coding concepts by playing MineCraft.
+Get started in blocks or text-based coding with Python.
         icon: fa-gem text-info
         url: https://education.minecraft.net/
       - title: LEGO Bricks and Robotics
-        text: Design and code Robots with LEGO.
-Kids learn problem solving using a favorite building toy.
+        text: Design and build Robots with LEGO bricks.
+Kids learn coding and robot with a favorite building toy.
         icon: fa-paper-plane
-      - title: Robotics Engineering
+      - title: Robotics
-        text: Using small computers such as Raspberry Pi and Arduino
+        text: Build robots using sensors and small computers such as Raspberry Pi and Arduino.
         icon: fa-laptop-code
       - title: Data Science
-        text: Learn how to make decisions using measurable data-driven insights.
+        text: Learn how to make decisions and solve real world problems using measurable data-driven insights.
         icon: fa-heart
       - title: Computer Algorithm and Software Design
-        text: Learn how to write beatiful and reusable code.
+        text: Learn how to write efficient and reusable code.
         icon: fa-heart
-      - title: Deep Neural Network(DNN) and AI
+      - title: Deep Neural Network(DNN)
-        text: Learn the concepts of DNN and how to design and implement your own DNN models to solve real problems.
+        text: Learn the concepts of DNN and how to design and implement your own DNN models.
         icon: fa-heart

   - type: portfolio.html